 Non-resident companies are subject to Australian CGT only where the assets are taxable Australian property (i.e. Australian real property, or the business assets of Australian branches of a non-resident).
 Australian CGT also applies to indirect Australian real property interests, being non-portfolio interests in interposed entities (including foreign interposed entities), where the value of such an interest is wholly or principally attributable to Australian real property.
 'Real property' for these purposes is consistent with Australian treaty practice, extending to other Australian assets with a physical connection with Australia, such as mining rights and other interests related to Australian real property.
 A 'non-portfolio interest' is an interest held alone or with associates of 10% or more in the interposed entity.

-Proceeds from the sale of certain taxable Australian property by a non-resident are subject to a non-final WHT of 12.5% of the proceeds (prior to 1 July 2017, the rate was 10%).
+Proceeds from the sale of certain taxable Australian property by a non-resident are subject to a non-final WHT of 12.5% of the proceeds.

 A 'gross-up and credit' mechanism applies to franked dividends (dividends paid out of profits that have been subject to Australian tax) received by Australian companies.
 The corporate shareholder grosses up the dividend received for tax paid by the paying company (i.e. franking credits attaching to the dividend) and is then entitled to a tax offset (i.e. a reduction of tax) equal to the gross-up amount.
 A company with an excess tax offset entitlement converts the excess into a carryforward tax loss using a special formula.

 Dividends paid to another resident company that are unfranked (because they are paid out of profits not subject to Australian tax) are taxable, unless they are paid within a group that has chosen to be consolidated for tax purposes.
 Dividends paid between companies within a tax consolidated group are ignored for the purposes of determining the taxable income of the group.